Dominic-Schlegel/Hostsharing-Ansible-Plone/README.md

 HostSharing-Ansible-Plone
 =========================

 To use these modules you have to create a file named ".hsadmin.properties" in the home directory of the package admins.
-In it you have to define the the packagename and password of the package admin.
+In it you have to define the packagename and password of the package admin.

     xyz00@h99:~$ cat .hsadmin.properties
     xyz00.passWord=insertpkgadminpasswordhere